Click on the ticket of your choice to make your reservation.

 Discover the remarkable collection of Old Masters, covering a period running from the 15th to the 18th centuries: from the painting of the former Southern Netherlands to the Flemish School, and along the French and Italian School.

 You can access the permanent collections and the Magritte Museum for free every first Wednesday of the month from 1:00 PM.
+To enjoy your free visit, head to the Museum's ticket office on the same day to collect your ticket (subject to availability).

 Access to the temporary exhibitions is not free.